 For example, if a lead expresses interest in the school’s soccer program, you can provide photos of the current team during practice in an email, introduce them to the coach during a campus visit, or invite them to the next home game to fuel excitement.

 Make applying easier.
 Provide an online portal where prospective families can check the status of their application requirements from any device and quickly see what’s missing through a dynamic checklist.
-Having an online portal that’s mobile-responsive will increase your conversions because one in three families uses a mobile device during the application process.
+If your school admissions software has an online portal that’s mobile-responsive you can increase your conversions.
+One in three families uses a mobile device during the application process.